 Do not clamp the umbilical cord of newborns (term or preterm) who do not require positive-pressure ventilation or immediate resuscitation for at least 1 to 3 minutes after birth.
-Delayed cord clamping reduces the need for blood transfusion, increases neonatal iron stores, and may decrease the risk of requiring treatment for hyperbilirubinemia.1 For newborns requiring positive-pressure ventilation, the cord may be clamped and cut to allow effective ventilations to be performed.
+Delayed cord clamping reduces the need for blood transfusion, increases neonatal iron stores, and may decrease the risk of requiring treatment for hyperbilirubinemia.
+For newborns requiring immediate intervention, the cord should be clamped and cut to allow for initiation of therapy.